🔍 공개 퀴즈 검색

 3. A plot twist or surprise

-4. The theme or message
+4. The theme or message of story

 What should writers avoid in openings?